 This linear expression is then provided to EMTDC, so that it may be convolved into the time domain and used to produce an equivalent, two-port interface to the EMTDC electric network.
-The particulars of this circuit formulation are model dependent, and are described in the section EMTDC Distributed Branch Interface later in this chapter.
+The particulars of

 Both of the frequency-dependent models in PSCAD utilize a method for rational fitting of frequency-domain responses called Vector Fitting.